 First off, you will be sent off from the shop with a glistening new tattoo, lovingly slathered with ointment and safely snug beneath bandages.
-Depending on the size and location of your new ink and on the type of bandages used, you will be removing the bandage anywhere between 2 - 24 hours.
-The bandage is not to be removed until after the time the artist has instructed has passed.
-But of course, this is assuming all is well and something hasn't happened to the bandage that could put the tattoo in jeopardy.
+Depending on the size and location of your new ink and on the type of bandages used, you will be removing the bandage within 1 hour.
 If the bandage falls off or slips away from the tattoo – immediately proceed to wash it.

 The first wash is critical to the rest of the heal.
 I cannot stress enough how important it is to wash the tattoo as thoroughly as possible!
 You want to rid it of plasma and blood.
 After removing the bandage, wash the tattoo with your clean hands.
 Do not use anything else to scrub the tattoo.
 Use an unscented, antibacterial soap to clean it.
 It will feel uncomfortable, like a really sore bruise, and it may even sting.
 Bear through the discomfort to ensure that the tattoo is well cleaned.
-It may feel slimy depending on how long it was bandaged, but do not fret, just get it clean.
-I have two favorite soaps to use for this process: the commonly used Dial antibacterial handsoap, and Burt's Bees milk and shea butter hand soap.
+I recommend the commonly used Dial antibacterial handsoap for this process.

 Once you've dried that tattoo by air or by patting it down with a clean, disposable paper towel, you must moisturize it.
 Use a reparative lotion that is unscented and free of petroleum jelly.
 Take care to not over moisturize your tattoo – apply a thin layer and work it in until there is barely a shine.
-Lotions I personally have used and highly recommend are the unscented, skin reparative lotions made by Eucerin and CerVe.
-If you want to invest in an aftercare product specifically for tattoos, I recommend Hustle Butter.
+If you want to invest in an aftercare product specifically for tattoos, I highly recommend Hustle Butter.

 Continue to wash and moisturize your tattoo 2-3 times a day through the first week.
 Additional washes may be necessary depending on your daily activities.
 Healing time is determined by many factors from colorwork, linework, black and gray, size, location, and your immune system.
 The average time is approximately 3-5 weeks.
 Mild redness, discomfort, and swelling is normal for the first few days and should improve day by day – not get worse!